aguyader/playground-9ii1k3xv/statement.md

 Also, != means not equal to.

 #Now change the code so that it prints even numbers in a given range
-# Python program to print odd Numbers in given range
+# Python program to print EVEN Numbers in given range
 ```python runnable
 start, end = 4, 19